 A polygon in the coordinate plane is naturally represented as a tuple of two-member tuples.
 For instance, ((-12, 18), (0, 0), (3, 04)) is a triangle whose vertices have the locations given.

 Write a function named perimeter that takes a tuple of two-member tuples and returns the perimeter of the polygon that tuple represents.
-You'll use the distance function of course; and I would make that it's own separate function.
-Remember that each function you write should carry out just one task, and that if you have a multi-task process, you should break that up into multiple functions.
+You'll use the distance function of course.
+I would make that it's own separate function.
+Remember that each function you write should carry out just one task, and that if you have a multi-task process, you should break it up into multiple functions.

 Here's a juicy hint: the perimeter will be distance from first point to second plus distance from second to third ... plus distance from last to first.
 A polygon has to close up, you know!